shakacode/bootstrap-loader/CONTRIBUTING.md

 npm install --save-dev ../path/to/local/bootstrap-loader
 ```

 Note that if you install `bootstrap-loader` locally, you have to re-install it on every change.
+Yes.
+Very inconvenient!

+#### Debug Output
+When doing development or debugging, you probably want DEBUG output on.

+Either set an ENV value: `export DEBUG=TRUE` or set debug in the config file.
+To turn off debugging, etiher `unset DEBUG` or change the debug value in the config file.

 #### Testing changes to the repo
 Make sure to write new tests for your changes.
 Currently the test suite is light, please help us flesh it out.
 Run the tests with `npm test`.

 You will also want to run the example implementations to ensure they work as expected with your changes.
-To test the examples,
+To test:

+Run the package.json scripts in both the `examples/basic` and `examples/css-modules` directories, like this.
+Be sure to check the browser and look for error messages.

 ```
 cd examples/basic
-npm install --save-dev ../..
+npm run install-local

+npm run bs3
+# Try out in the browser at localhost:4000, and maybe make changes to the local config .bootstraprc-3-example

+npm run bs4
+# Try out in the browser at localhost:4000, and maybe make changes to the local config .bootstraprc-4-example

+npm run bs3:prod

+npm run bs4:prod

+cd examples/css-modules
+npm run install-local

+npm run bs3
+# Try out in the browser at localhost:4000, and maybe make changes to the local config .bootstraprc-3-example

+npm run bs4
+# Try out in the browser at localhost:4000, and maybe make changes to the local config .bootstraprc-4-example

+npm run bs3:prod

-npm run bs4:customlocation
+npm run bs4:prod
 ```

 Ensure your changes don't break any of the examples before you publish your PR.